xdrm-io/aicra/README.md

 # Coming next
 - [ ] support for PATCH or other custom http methods.
 It might be interesting to generate the list of allowed methods from the configuration.
 A check against available http methods as a failsafe might be required.
+	- it might be interesting to generate the list of allowed methods from the configuration
 - [ ] Consider code generation to avoid using `reflect` that has a big impact on performance as it is used for every incoming request.
 Some big issues appear with code generation, to be designed properly.